-Israeli women are required to serve in the IDF for 24 months, though certain service roles, such as those involving combat, may legally demand a commitment of 36 months.
-Female combat soldiers operate for three years of active duty, and are required to remain in reserves service until age 38, regardless of motherhood status.
+Israeli women are required to serve in the IDF for twenty-four months, though certain service roles, such as those involving combat, may legally demand a commitment of thirty-six months.
+Female combat soldiers operate for three years of active duty and are required to remain in reserves service until age thirty-eight, regardless of motherhood status.
 Otherwise, religious conscience, marriage, pregnancy, and motherhood are all valid exemptions from joining service initially.

 Though women are not subject to conscription in Russia, female soldiers represent ten percent of modern Russian military strength.
 However, women’s involvement in the Russian Armed Forces stems more from necessity than equality.
 Sustaining heavy losses during WWI, the Russian Army was forced to begin relying on women.
 In March 1917, a recruit named Maria Bochkareva, formerly of the 25th Reserve Battalion, formed the Women’s Battalion of Death to increase manpower.
-Bochkareva enlisted approximately 2,000 female soldiers between the ages of 13 and 25.
-The young women fought bravely against German forces during the 1917 June Offensive, but the battalion was quickly decimated.
+Bochkareva enlisted approximately two thousand female soldiers between the ages of thirteen and twenty-five.
+The young women fought bravely against German forces during the 1917 June Offensive, but the battalion was quickly eliminated.
 Within three months of action, the Women’s Battalion of Death was reduced from 2,000 to around 250 soldiers.

 The Miss Russian Army pageant unapologetically uses female soldiers as props to increase army recruitment of young men.
 Ironically, Russian officials prohibit the women from wearing bikinis during the beauty pageant, though Israeli female soldiers, restrained on duty under the watchful eye of the pious Haredim, are often seen wearing bikinis at the beach while toting rifles over their shoulders.
 Whereas Israeli women are legally bound to serve without singing in the presence of men, Russian women are tolerated in the military so long as they entertain men with a song and dance.